-Mold toxicity is the most common form of the general condition known as Chronic Inflammatory Response Syndrome, or CIRS (pronounced, serz).
-Mold toxicity syndrome is more accurately described as CIRS-WDB, where WDB stands for “water damaged buildings.”
-Indoor air made sick by a combination of mold toxins and other inflammation-causing particulates is now known to trigger a poorly regulated response by the immune system that can result in multiple symptoms involving multiple bodily systems.
+Mold toxicity is the most common term used to refer to the medical condition known as Chronic Inflammatory Response Syndrome, or CIRS (pronounced, serz).
+Mold toxicity syndrome is more properly described as CIRS-WDB, where WDB stands for “water damaged buildings.”
+Indoor air made sick by a combination by toxins and other inflammation-causing particulates is now known to trigger a poorly regulated response by the immune system that can result in multiple symptoms involving multiple bodily systems.
 The symptoms may seem disconnected and hard to explain but they are related to an underlying cause.